sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.
+<<-1536	Minimum Swaps to Arrange a Binary Grid    		42.8%	Medium
+given a nxn matrix, swap rows to make the cells above main diagonal cells to be all 0. return the min swaps (only neighboring rows can swap), or -1 if not possible. count trailing zeros for each row, and reduce to 1d problem, bubble sort.
+greedy: move the FIRST row satisfying to current top row.
+->>
+<<-1538	Guess the Majority in a Hidden Array    		61.3%	Medium
+given 01 array without direct access. a=query(a,b,c,d) 4 different indices, and: a=4: all the elements are the same a=2: three elements are the same a=0: two elements are the same. return any index of the most frequency value in the array.  tie, return -1. at most 2*len calls can be made.
+greedy: cnt0,cnt1 or cnt1,cnt0, then we conclude which is the majority.
+[0,0,1,0,1,1,1,1]
+first query(0,1,2,3)=2
+second query(4,5,6,7)=4
+The idea is we do not need to know 0 or 1, but classified into two cnt0 and cnt1. q(0,1,2,3)=3 q(0,1,2,4)=0 ->remove 3 and add 4 causing cnt0-- and cnt1++, which means bit[3]!=bit[4] using this we can classified 3 to n-1 into two baskets. to determine 0,1,2,3 we query 0,2,3,4,[0,1,3,4],[1,2,3,4] ->>

+<<-1541	Minimum Insertions to Balance a Parentheses String    		41.9%	Medium
+one left parenthesis with two right parenthesis calls balance. just a variation of normal balance using counting.
+- left +2, right -1
+- prefix >=0
+- see a left, the prefix shall be even. greedy.
+->>
+<<-1540	Can Convert String in K Moves    		29.6%	Medium
+convert s to t using [1,k] moves, the ith move:
+- choose any index not used before, shift the char by i times (circular) check if it is possible.
+greedy: compare when char is not the same, we need shift to t[i]. if used before we need add 26 to it and check if it is >k.
+->>
 <<-908.
 Smallest range I.
 add x in [-k,k] to each element, find the smallest max-min. the max difference is max-min-2*k, when less<0, difference is 0